 Kilachand Co-Curricular Events & Residencies

-During their time at Kilachand, students engage in various co-curricular events that provide them with the opportunity to interact with committed, stimulating, and accomplished intellectuals, artists, and professionals.
+During their time at Kilachand, students engage in various co-curricular events that provide them with the opportunity to interact with committed, stimulating, and accomplished scholars, artists, and professionals.
 Co-curricular events engage students in the broader implications of the Kilachand curriculum and academic community and provide insight into the backstory of scientific, artistic, technological, and political activities.

 Co-curricular Events: Kilachand Co-curricular events bring guests to Kilachand for presentations or conversations or invite Kilachand students to visit leading local cultural institutions, typically with private tours and talks.